freenas/freenas-docs/userguide/directoryservices.rst

    |                |                                                                                                                                          |
    +----------------+------------------------------------------------------------------------------------------------------------------------------------------+

-Click the :guilabel:`REBUILD DIRECTORY SERVICE CACHE` button if a new Active Directory user needs immediate access to %brand%.
-This occurs automatically once a day as a cron job.
+:guilabel:`REBUILD DIRECTORY SERVICE CACHE` immediately refreshes the
+|web-ui| directory service cache.
+This occurs automatically once a day
+as a cron job.

 If there are problems connecting to the realm, `verify
 <https://support.microsoft.com/en-us/help/909264/naming-conventions-in-active-directory-for-computers-domains-sites-and>`__